Skip to main content

 }

-Company Certificate Available The data consumer is notified that a certificate is available.
-The data consumer may want to send a subsequent GET or fetch the asset from the catalog.
+The Certificate Consumer is notified that a certificate is available.
+The Certificate Consumer may want to consume the certificate via the pull mechanism.

 {